Harvey Milk

-Who is Harvey Milk?
+Who was Harvey Milk?

 Harvey Milk was the first openly gay elected official in the United States.
 In 1977, he won his seat on the San Francisco Board of Supervisors and became a strong advocate for civil and human rights.
-His election gave hope to the LGBTQ community as this was the first representation they have ever seen in politics.
+His election gave hope to the LGBTQ community as this was the first representation they had ever seen in politics.
 Unfortunately, Harvey Milk was assassinated quite early into his career prematurely ending his life and sparking his legacy.

 Early Life

-After leaving the Navy around the 1960’s, Milk spent some time in Rhode Island as a driving instructor until his sexual orientation was questioned, and he left.
-Harvey decided then to move back to New York, where he took on many different roles.
-He was a teacher, stock analyst, and even worked on Broadway as a production associate.
-Over the course of the next decade, Harvey Milk began to involve himself more in politics and with the Vietnam War splitting the nation, he advocated against it.
-In 1972 Milk moved to San Francisco where he was truly able to start embracing his identity.
-Surrounded by an emerging LGBTQ community, he was able to explore and become more confident in himself.
-Milk, along with a few others founded the Castro Village Agency which was the first organization of primarily LGBTQ businesses in the nation.
-This provided support for existing LGBTQ companies and paved the way for the development of new LGBTQ organizations.
+Over the next decade, Harvey Milk began to involve himself more in politics, starting with advocating against the Vietnam War.
+In 1972, Milk moved to San Francisco, where he was truly able to start embracing his identity.
+Surrounded by an emerging LGBTQ+ community, he was able to explore and become more confident in himself.
+Milk and his fellow activists founded the Castro Village Agency, the first organization of primarily LGBTQ+ businesses in the nation.
+This supported existing LGBTQ+ companies and paved the way for the development of new LGBTQ+ organizations.

 Death and Legacy

-On November 27, 1978, Harvey Milk's life was tragically taken by Dan White, who was able to sneak into the city hall and assassinate him.
-His death however was not the end of his legacy and did not stop his message from being shared.
 On the day of his death, many Americans across the country found the courage to come out to honor his life and his belief that no one should live in fear in the closet.
-His position opened the door for many more LGBTQ politicians to step up and get involved.
-His death shed a light on the true horrors of the discrimination and violence faced by the LGBTQ community and inspired others to fight for gay rights in his name and to carry on his legacy.
+His position opened the door for many more LGBTQ+ politicians to step up and get involved.
+His death shed light on the true horrors of the discrimination and violence faced by the LGBTQ+ community and inspired others to fight for gay rights in his name and to carry on his legacy.

 References